athuraya/capstone_movielens/README.md

 # capstone_movielens project files

-R script file
-R Markdown file
-Report pdf file
+Attached in this workspace the CORRECT versions of the R-script, R-Markdown, and Report pdf files